nssim516/ml-log-reg-building/README.md

-# Logistic Regression From Scratch
+# Machine Learning Project: Logistic Regression From Scratch

 This project implements a complete logistic regression classifier from scratch using pure Python and NumPy.
 The model is trained and validated on Airbnb host data to predict "superhost" status.